hickory-dns/hickory-dns/crates/client/README.md

 # Overview

-TRust-DNS is a library which implements the DNS protocol and client side functions.
+Trust-DNS is a library which implements the DNS protocol and client side functions.

 This library contains basic implementations for DNS record serialization, and communication.
 It is capable of performing `query`, `update`, and `notify` operations. `update` has been proven to be compatible with `BIND9` and `SIG0` signed records for updates.
 It is built on top of the [tokio](https://tokio.rs) async-io project, this allows it to be integrated into other systems using the tokio and futures libraries.
-The TRust-DNS [project](https://github.com/bluejekyll/trust-dns) contains other libraries for DNS: a [resolver library](https://crates.io/crates/trust-dns-resolver) for lookups, a [server library](https://crates.io/crates/trust-dns-server) for hosting zones, and variations on the TLS implementation over [rustls](https://crates.io/crates/trust-dns-rustls) and [native-tls](https://crates.io/crates/trust-dns-native-tls).
+The Trust-DNS [project](https://github.com/bluejekyll/trust-dns) contains other libraries for DNS: a [resolver library](https://crates.io/crates/trust-dns-resolver) for lookups, a [server library](https://crates.io/crates/trust-dns-server) for hosting zones, and variations on the TLS implementation over [rustls](https://crates.io/crates/trust-dns-rustls) and [native-tls](https://crates.io/crates/trust-dns-native-tls).

 ## Features